Everest Culture: Sherpa Traditions, Festivals & Spiritual Meaning

 Festivals & Celebrations

 The cultural calendar of the Khumbu is marked by vibrant festivals that bring communities together.
-These events offer a fascinating glimpse into the region’s spiritual life.
+These events offer a fascinating insight into the region’s spiritual life.

 Mani Rimdu: The Masked Dance Festival